huxaifa-ansari/Micocontroller/README.md

-# Arduino
+# MicroController
-All Arduino related projects
+All Microcontroller related projects